 - Measurement after crocheting round 6: about 4 1/4 inches in diameter.

 Once you become skilled at crochet, you'll be able to easily adapt this pattern to create the same beanie design in other sizes.
 You can also make smaller and larger sizes by following the same pattern by using smaller or larger crochet hooks.

 Before you begin, there are a couple of things that you might need to know:

-- The brackets denote a set of instructions to be repeated.
+- The brackets indicate a set of instructions that you will repeat.